-This document specifies the requirements for the 2014-15 Florida instructional materials adoption for world languages.
+These specifications are based upon Rule 6A-7.0710, Florida Administrative Code (F.A.C.).
+This document specifies the requests for the 2025-2026 Florida instructional materials adoption for Grades 6-12 Career and Technical Education.
 Publishers should review this information carefully.
-The criteria contained in this document will serve as the basis for the evaluation of instructional materials bid for adoption.
+The criteria contained in the document will serve as the basis for the evaluation of instructional materials bid for adoption.